-➤ Hamilton Township has a slightly higher percentage of its population with ages 65 or

-- surrounding villages and cities. - ➤ More than three-fourths of the population in the Decatur-Hamilton area has graduated from high school. - > The vast majority of the homes in the Decatur-Hamilton area are owner occupied, with the Village having the lowest percentage. - ➤ The median value of houses in the Village of Decatur and Decatur Township were less than in Van Buren County overall.
-While Hamilton Township had a higher value than in Van Buren County overall.
-Hamilton Township had the largest increase in value almost doubling in the past 10 years. - More than one-third of the homes in the Village of Decatur and one-fourth of the Decatur Township were built in 1939 or earlier.
-Approximately fourteen percent of the homes in Hamilton Township were built in 1939 or earlier. - Several of the neighborhoods located in the Village exhibit many traditional neighborhood features that should be protected and enhanced.
-Other neighborhoods exhibit such features to a lesser degree and should be considered for either re-development or enhancement. - ➤ The majority of residents in the Decatur-Hamilton area are occupied in Management, business, science, and arts occupations. - The majority of business establishments in the Decatur-Hamilton area are in retail trade or service establishments. - An increased focus on addressing issues and opportunities specific to downtown in the areas of physical design, economic restructuring, organization, and promotion needs to be undertaken to maintain its character and vitality. - ➤ Median household income in the Village of Decatur and Decatur Township area lags behind that of Van Buren County overall, with the residents of the Village being one-third less that of the County.
-While Hamilton Township has a similar median house household income to the county.
+- ➤ The Village has a higher percentage of its population with ages 65 or over than both Decatur Township and Hamilton Township, though no greater than in surrounding villages and cities. - ➤ More than two-thirds of the population in the Decatur-Hamilton area has graduated from high school. - According to the household projects, the plan needs to accommodate at least 20 new housing units in the Village, at least 65 new units in Decatur Township, and at least 76 in Hamilton Township from 2010 to 2020. - The vast majority of the homes in the Decatur-Hamilton area are owner occupied, with the Village having the lowest percentage. - ➤ The median value of houses in the Decatur-Hamilton area were less than in Van Buren County overall, with the Village being lower than both Townships, at only half the value of the County overall. - More than one-third of the homes in the Village and Decatur Township were built in 1939 or earlier.
+Approximately one-fourth of the homes in Hamilton Township were built in 1939 or earlier. - ➤ Several of the neighborhoods located in the Village exhibit many traditional neighborhood features that should be protected and enhanced.
+Other neighborhoods exhibit such features to a lesser degree and should be considered for either re-development or enhancement. - The majority of residents in the Decatur-Hamilton area are occupied in Administrative Support, Sales, Machine Operators, and Precision Production & Crafts.

-Transportation/Mobility
+➤ The majority of business establishments in the Decatur-Hamilton area are in retail trade or service establishments.

+An increased focus on addressing issues and opportunities specific to downtown in the areas of physical design, economic restructuring, organization, and promotion needs to be undertaken to maintain its character and vitality.

+Median household income in the Decatur-Hamilton area lags behind that of Van Buren

+County overall, with the residents of the Village being one-third less that of the County.

+Transportation

 An integral and highly visible part of any community's infrastructure is the transportation system.

 The condition of the roads, the amount of congestion, and the ease with which one can move around the community are all issues of significant concern to residents, visitors, and businesses.